VaradhKaushik/ai-agent-project/README.md

     ```
     This will install `transformers`, `torch`, and other necessary libraries.
 The first time you run the agent with a new Hugging Face model (specified in `config/config.yaml`), it will be downloaded automatically.
 This download process may take some time depending on the model size and your internet connection.

-4.  **Configure Environment Variables (Optional but Recommended):**
+4.  **Configure Environment Variables (Optional):**
-    *   Copy `config/.env.example` to `config/.env`:
+    *   Create a `.env` file in the `config/` directory if you need to add API keys for future tool integrations:
         ```bash
-        cp config/.env.example config/.env
+        touch config/.env
         ```
-    *   Edit `config/.env` to add any necessary API keys if you integrate tools that require them (e.g., a `WEATHER_API_KEY`).
+    *   Add any necessary API keys if you integrate tools that require them (e.g., `WEATHER_API_KEY=your_key_here`).

 5.  **Review Configuration (`config/config.yaml`):**
+    *   The primary LLM provider can be set to `huggingface` or `mock`.
+By default, it's set to `mock` for quick testing.
-    *   The primary LLM provider is `huggingface` by default.
-You can change `llm.huggingface_model_id` in `config/config.yaml` to use other compatible models from the Hugging Face Hub (e.g., `gpt2`, `google/flan-t5-base`).
+    *   The default Hugging Face model is `microsoft/phi-2`.
+You can change `llm.huggingface_model_id` in `config/config.yaml` to use other compatible models from the Hugging Face Hub (e.g., `gpt2`, `distilgpt2`, `google/flan-t5-base`).
 Be mindful of model size for local execution, as larger models require more resources (RAM/VRAM) and will be slower on CPU.
-    *   To use the mock LLM (e.g., for quick testing without model downloads), set `llm.provider: "mock"` in `config/config.yaml`.
+    *   To use the mock LLM (recommended for quick testing without model downloads), ensure `llm.provider: "mock"` in `config/config.yaml`.
     *   Review other settings for RAG, tools, and logging if needed.

 ---

 ## 5. Running the Agent

-To run the agent, navigate to the project's root directory (`site_feasibility_agent/`) in your terminal.
+To run the agent, navigate to the project's root directory (`ai-agent-project/`) in your terminal.
 Then use the following commands:

 *   **Interactive Mode:**